 Stained glass might be described as a niche, yet highly significant, genre within the field of decorative painting.
 Despite its rarity, fragility and technical limitations, stained glass has received a great deal of attention from church visitors and scholars, and it is appreciated for a wealth of reasons: not least its abstract qualities, the technical mastery involved in its creation, and its perceived spiritual values.
 Even the term ‘stained glass’ is itself complex, raising questions of design and technique – being opposed to ‘painted glass’, as is often assumed.

-Fundamental questions revolving around the making of ‘picture windows’ will be addressed during this special new tour, as we visit a selection of places boasting significant examples of the art form.
+Fundamental questions revolving around the making of ‘picture windows’ will be addressed during this tour, as we visit a selection of places boasting significant examples of the art form.
 Foremost among them is King’s College Chapel, Cambridge, one of the most superlative examples of Renaissance glass, not only in England but anywhere in Europe.

 Oxford, by contrast, features some important medieval glass, but also benefitted from a period of active patronage during the 17th century ‘Beauty of Holiness’ movement.
-The great west windows of the chapels of New and Magdalen colleges rank among the most daring experiments in the genre in the post-medieval world.
+The great west windows of the chapels of New College and Magdalen College rank among the most daring experiments in the genre in the post-medieval world.

 Survival is an issue that surfaces in the context of continental glass that was taken to England during the iconoclasm of the French Revolution and its aftermath: examples will be studied at the cathedral in Bury St Edmunds and in Hingham, Norfolk.